 Green vs Traditional Pest Control Methods and Pricing

 Organic pest control solutions use botanical oils, diatomaceous earth, and biological controls.
-These eco-friendly methods often require monthly service, adding 20-30% to annual costs compared to conventional tri-annual treatments.
+These eco-friendly methods may require more frequent service, adding 20-30% to annual costs compared to conventional tri-annual treatments, which is our most common form of treatment.

 | Method | Cost Premium | Frequency Needed | Residual Effect |